 Microaggressions are everyday statements or behaviours often performed unintentionally that communicate hostility or discrimination towards a marginalized group.
 Often people who commit microaggressions are not even aware that what they are saying could be harmful.
 Microaggressions could include statements like:

-All of these comments, while perhaps intended as a compliment or as genuine curiosity, communicate that certain races are exotic or inherently inferior in some way.
-In small doses, comments such as these can just be annoying but when you experience them regularly, they can be extremely harmful, making you think negative things about yourself and your background.
-Microaggressions can contribute to a culture of fear, and non-belonging.
+All of these comments, while perhaps intended as a compliment or as genuine curiosity, communicate that certain races are exotic, unusual, or inherently inferior in some way.
+In small doses, comments such as these can just be annoying but when you experience them regularly, they can be extremely harmful.
+Experiencing comments like these can make a person think negative things about themself and their background, giving them a feeling that they don't belong.

 Xenophobia